Executive Brief: Spelling is a valid way to communicate.

 S2C specifies a facilitator holding the edge of a letter board while remaining in the client’s field of vision, where the client then points to letters on that board to spell out sequences of words.
 In the initial stages, the facilitator moves the board (and sometimes the client’s arm), sometimes with verbal prompts, to help train the motor patterns.

-As stated earlier, shared target knowledge is necessary during certain steps of motor planning therapy.
+As stated earlier, sharing target knowledge with the facilitator is necessary during certain steps of motor planning therapy.
 The facilitator knows which board to present in those cases where the alphabet has been distributed across multiple sub-boards.
 As a training stage, this would not be a problem, if prioritizing eventual access to autonomy were worked into the design at every stage.

 But it is not.